JoshBeardXYZ/joshbeardxyz/pages/home.md

 hide: false
 ---

-**Hi, I'm Josh Beard, VP at JPMorganChase • Product Manager, Sales and Marketing • Leo's Dad • Columbus, OH.**
+**Hi, I'm Josh Beard · Vice President at JPMorganChase · Product Manager, Sales and Marketing · Leo's Dad · Buckeye**

 &nbsp;

-As a Product Manager in Sales and Marketing, I leverage ten years of B2B marketing experience to deliver innovative and effective solutions for partners in Global Banking.
+Hi, I’m Josh Beard, Vice President at JPMorganChase, where I serve as a Product Manager in Sales and Marketing.
+With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global Banking.

-I manage the Marketing Automation Platform, which enables our partners to create and execute personalized and targeted campaigns across multiple channels.
-I work hands-on with Salesforce Marketing Cloud (SFMC) and other marketing technologies, to optimize the performance and efficiency of our processes and capabilities.
+In my role, I manage the Marketing Automation Platform, empowering our partners to design and execute targeted, multi-channel campaigns.
+I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing technologies.

-I am passionate about digital transformation and continuous improvement, and I constantly seek new ways to improve our product quality.
-I operate autonomously with a high level of integrity, and enjoy working with cross-functional teams to deliver solutions for our business.
+I am passionate about digital transformation, continuous improvement and finding new ways to enhance both efficiency and quality.
+I thrive in collaborative environments, working alongside cross-functional teams to drive impactful business solutions while maintaining a high level of integrity and autonomy.

+On a personal note, I’m a proud father to Leo and live in Columbus, Ohio, with my wife and our two cats.
+When I’m not focused on work, you can find me working on home projects, playing outdoors, competing in video games, listening to music or cheering on the Buckeyes with friends.

 &nbsp;